IbrahimKhanLughmani/mono-repo/README.md

 To run apps with the monorepo, you will need to run following commands in the root folder

-1. yarn workspace mobile run
+1. yarn workspace mobile start
-2. yarn workspace web run
+2. yarn workspace web start

 ### References